 30 years in print: The world's most complete steel shot handloading resource

-The 16th revision of The Status of Steel lists BPI's entire steel shot load library, almost 700 loads from 10ga to .410 bore.
+The 17th revision of The Status of Steel lists BPI's entire steel shot load library, over 700 loads from 10ga to .410 bore.
 Loading steel shot is easy with our step-by-step system.
 All you have to do is follow our easy-reading, instructional format.
 Soon you will be loading high-performance, custom-made ammunition for YOUR type and style of shooting.

 This manual dives right into the physics and fundamentals of steel shot ballistics.
 We tell you what works and why it works.
 We also explain the ballistic advantages gained by using specific high-performance components and reloading techniques.